Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Roughly 8.6%

-- Benefits: Artichokes are rich in fiber and antioxidants, promoting digestive health, liver function, and providing essential nutrients like vitamin C and folate.
+- Benefits: Artichokes are a fiber powerhouse, rich in antioxidants, and support digestive health, liver function, and provide essential nutrients like vitamin C and folate.

 - Quantity: 1 medium-sized